arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -MapsFolder "C:\Maps" `
 -ArtifactsPrefix 'dev-'
-# Uploading map 'dev-MyFirstMap.xslt' into the Azure Integration Account 'my-integration-account'
 # Map 'dev-MyFirstMap.xslt' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading map 'dev-MySecondMap.xslt' into the Azure Integration Account 'my-integration-account'
 # Map 'dev-MySecondMap.xslt' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 ## Uploading assemblies into an Azure Integration Account